 Replies create more comments.
 More comments send stronger quality signals.
 Those signals keep your post alive in the feed for longer.

-It’s a loop: you invest a few minutes responding, and the algorithm amplifies the conversation.
+It’s a loop: You invest a few minutes responding, and the algorithm amplifies the conversation.

 But my personal theory is that replying taps something we take for granted about social media: connection.

 When someone comments, and you reply, you experience a tiny moment of connection.
-And those moments compound into trust, recognisability, and a growing base of people who come back to your content again and again.
+And those moments compound into trust, recognizability, and a growing base of people who come back to your content again and again.

-A practical way to make engagement part of your workflow:
+A practical way to make engagement part of your workflow

 - Protect the first hour after you post for replies.
 Learn more about how to do this by getting into Creation Mode.

-- Do a second check 24 hours later (platforms continue pushing resurfaced content)
+- Do a second check 24 hours later (platforms continue pushing resurfaced content).

-- Ask follow-up questions to keep conversations going
+- Ask follow-up questions to keep conversations going.

-- Treat your comment section as part of your content, not an optional extra
+- Treat your comment section as part of your content, not an optional extra.

-While these things might usually be hard to integrate into your process, Buffer’s new Community feature makes it much, much easier.
-You can see comments from Instagram, Facebook, Threads, Bluesky, X, and LinkedIn in a single dashboard.
+While these things might usually be hard to integrate into your process, Buffer’s Community feature makes it much, much easier.
+You can see comments from Instagram, Facebook, LinkedIn, Threads, Bluesky, X, TikTok, Google Business Profile, YouTube, and Mastodon in a single dashboard.

 And with the Comment Score feature, you can get your dopamine hits from something that actually helps you grow.

-Additional things to help you grow
+Additional tips to help you grow

 Consistency and engagement will get you further than anything else.
 Once you’ve nailed those factors, the next step is layering in smarter choices about how often you post, when you post, and what you post.